leehanchung/lora-instruct/README.md

 # 🌲🤏 LoRA-Instruct

-This repository contains code for instruction fine-tuning permissive open source LLMs using [low-rank adaptation (LoRA)](https://arxiv.org/abs/2106.09685).
+This repository contains code for fine-tuning permissive open source LLMs using [low-rank adaptation (LoRA)](https://arxiv.org/abs/2106.09685).

 Code is tested using [Stanford Alpaca](https://crfm.stanford.edu/2023/03/13/alpaca.html) dataset.

 - Estimated training time for fine-tuning RedPajama-INCITE-Base-7B-v0.1 with a single RTX 3090 and Stanford Alpaca is ~12 hours.
 - Estimated training time for fine-tuning RedPajama-INCITE-Base-7B-v0.1 with RTX 3090 and RTX Titan and Stanford Alpaca is ~6.5 hours.